In vitro diagnostics

 We also have a network of partners, including biobanks, patient groups, and healthcare providers who can provide unique insights into the validation and market adoption of IVD medical devices.

-We help design commercially viable manufacturing processes in line with quality assurance procedures to match the quality and cost of ingredients for your product.
-By working with us, the IVD industry can speed up time to market by achieving scale-up and IVD regulation for lower capital expenditure.
+By working with us, the IVD industry can speed up time to market for lower capital expenditure.

 CPI's in vitro diagnostics capabilities